 Seattle Seahawks Mock Draft Roundup 1.0

-Throughout the year and leading up to the 2021 NFL draft, we will update our Seattle Seahawks Mock Draft Roundup showing picks for the Seattle Seahawks from several prominent sites and draft analysts.
+Throughout the year and leading up to the 2022 NFL Draft, we will update our Seattle Seahawks Mock Draft Roundup showing picks for the Seattle Seahawks from several prominent sites and draft analysts.

 The following are picks in recent mock drafts for the Seahawks: